jrt5054/jrt5054/README.md

 - 📫 How to reach me **josh@thisisjoshtaylor.com**

-- ⚡ Fun fact **I used to build Halloween costumes for children in wheelchairs as a part of the Magic Wheelchair project.
+- ⚡ Fun fact **I used to build Halloween costumes for children in wheelchairs as a part of the Magic Wheelchair Project.
 I used Arduino, LEDs, and RFID extensively**

 <h3 align="left">Connect with me:</h3>
 <p align="left">